 Most mattresses made today consist of three standard components.
 Comfort layers offer surface-level conforming.
 Latex, memory foam, and adaptive polyfoam are common comfort layer materials.
 Transitional layers – often consisting of dense foam or minicoils – serve as a buffer that prevents you from sinking too deeply into the mattress.
 Support cores (base layers) stabilize the mattress to maintain an even plane for your body.
 High-density polyfoam, latex, and coils are often used as support core materials.

 The materials used to construct a mattress affect how the bed performs in different areas, such as durability, temperature control, pressure relief, and edge support.
 Before picking a model, you should research all of its components to make sure it performs well in categories that matter most to you as a sleeper.
 We’ll break down each component of the DreamCloud and Purple mattress models.

 The DreamCloud and DreamCloud Premier are quite similar in terms of materials and design.
-Both mattresses begin with Euro-top layers padded with contouring memory foam.
+Both mattresses begin with quilted layers padded with contouring memory foam.
 The DreamCloud Premier has a quilted Euro-top for added height and cushioning.
 A Euro-top, by definition, is a layer sewn into the mattress edges to create a flush, uniform appearance; in contrast, a standard pillow-top is sewn into the mattress surface with a small gap between the pillow-top material and the sides.

 The DreamCloud contains 1.5 inches of memory foam cushioning, while the DreamCloud Premier contains 2.5 inches.
 This results in a plusher surface feel for the latter, but both mattresses cushion the body quite well.